 "When you have a youngster like him here, you want to make sure you play him enough to give him a chance to have some success," Melvin said.
 "Last time he was here, he didn't play much at all, so it's good we're able to get him in the lineup right away."

 Barreto's strikeout total is high -- 42 in 119 Triple-A at-bats -- but he's also collecting more walks this season, totaling 19 in 32 games after tallying just 27 in 111 games at Triple-A last year.

 "I'm not really worried about the batting average," Barreto said through an interpreter.
 "I'm more worried about getting good turns at the plate, getting good swings on the ball and getting my base on balls.

 "Every time I come up here, I try to do everything I can to help my team out."

 The A's have opted to start a reliever in Thursday's series finale against the Mariners.
 Right-hander Josh Lucas, who has made seven big league relief appearances, including two with the A's, will make his first career start.

-Lucas threw 50 pitches in a 3 2/3-inning stint in relief of an injured Brett Anderson in Toronto on Sunday, and he won't be asked to throw more than that Thursday.
+Lucas threw 50 pitches in a 3 2/3-inning stint in relief of an injured Brett Anderson in Toronto last Friday, and he won't be asked to throw more than that Thursday.

 "Obviously, he's not going to be out there for 130 pitches," Melvin said.
 "It's going to be more about just starting the game and maybe getting once around the lineup.
 We don't want him to have to do too much as a reliever.
 We want to make sure we keep him healthy, but he'll start the game, and then we'll have to use quite a bit of the bullpen again."